friflo/Friflo.Json.Fliox/Engine/README.md

       An Archetype is also a container of entities.
   </td>
   <td><br/>
-      Organizing specific types in containers is part of application code.
+      Organizing containers is part of application code.
   </td>
 </tr>
 <tr>